What is Workplace Flexibility?

 Who can request a flexwork arrangement?

-All employees can request a flexwork arrangement.
-However, flexwork arrangements may not be appropriate for all employees or all jobs.
-Some factors to consider:
+All employees can request a flexwork arrangement, and all supervisors are encouraged to think creatively about how flexwork could work within their team.
+However, flexwork arrangements may not be appropriate for all employees or all positions.
+For additional information, please see our Guide to Flexible Work at UK.